HammadRashid1997/HammadRashid1997/README.md

 I’m an active contributor on Medium, sharing insights on software testing, best practices, and the evolving role of QA engineers in development.

+#### Mentoring & Community Building 🤝
+Through my Topmate sessions, I actively help students, fresh graduates, and professionals enhance their QA skill set, understand the software testing landscape, and choose the right career path.
+My aim is to guide them in bridging the gap between academic knowledge and industry requirements.

 #### What Drives Me ⚡

 Delivering reliable, efficient software solutions through a combination of development and QA skills, keeping up with latest technologies to bring adaptability and efficiency to every project I work on.